liogiladi/zoop-lang/README.md

 > So everything is a blob of black/white text :/
 ---

-To get started, have node.js installed, clone the repo and run the following command:
+1. Have node.js installed, clone the repo and run the following command:
 ```console
 npm i
 ```
-After that you can freely interpret zoop files like so:
+2. Then you can freely interpret zoop files like so:
 ```console
 npx zoop filename_or_path
 ```